 “The Fiddle Tradition” in The New Companion to Scottish Culture, ed.
 David Daiches, (Polygon, Edinburgh,1993) p.
 104–5.

 Original Highland Airs Collected in Raasay by Elizabeth Jane Ross.
 Joint editor with Morag MacLeod and Colm Ó Baoill, 2011.
 On-line publication for The School of Scottish Studies Archives. http://www.ed.ac.uk/files/imports/fileManager/RossMS.pdf/fileManager/RossMS.pdf

 “Some Thoughts on the Song Melodies in Elizabeth Ross’s Collection of ‘Original Highland Airs’ 1812″ in A Guid Hairst: Collecting and archiving Scottish Tradition.
 Eds.
 K. Campbell, W. Lamb , N. Martin & G. West Shaker Verlag, Maastricht, 2013). p.
 103–121.

 “Songs from the Island of Whalsay, Shetland” in Tobar an Dualchais: Ulaidh Nàisenta – Kist of Riches: A National Treasure.
 Ed Chris Wright (Sabhal Mòr Ostaig, Skye, 2014) p.
 117–12.
 (Whalsay songs)

 “George Moss recordings re-released” in Piping Today No. 76, (Glasgow, 2015), p.
 36–38.
 A brief article of mine serving to complement the content of the 2015 CD version of Scottish Tradition 15 Pibroch: George Moss.

-See also the George Moss Blog on this site.
+See also the blogs George Moss and ‘What’s in a mode” on this site.